Charles E W Bean, Diaries, AWM38 3DRL 606/59/1 - September 1916 - Part 12

 I think pleased Lord Kitchener

-more than he ^ wd have cared to show
+more than he ^wd have cared to show

 He ws generally a man who

-dislike crowds.
+disliked crowds.
 But he

 moved amongst those